RoyRedRedVN/ScriptBlox/README.md

-ScriptBlox — Smarter, Safer, and Faster Script Finder

-🌟 Overview

-ScriptBlox is a modern Android application designed to help users quickly and securely find game scripts without the need to browse multiple unreliable websites.
-Built with a sleek Material You (Material 3) interface inspired by Google’s design principles, ScriptBlox offers both functionality and familiarity — making it not just powerful, but also pleasant to use.

-⚡ Key Features

-🔍 Instant Script Search

-ScriptBlox provides a fast and efficient search system that lets users discover scripts for their favorite games in seconds.
-Instead of wasting time scrolling through websites or Discord channels, everything is available directly within the app — with clean formatting, readable information, and one-tap copy or open actions.

-🔐 Safe & Secure Environment

-Security is a top priority.
-All scripts are delivered from trusted sources, and the app ensures that no harmful links or unsafe content are ever displayed.
-ScriptBlox uses built-in protection and request validation to keep user data private and safe from third-party trackers or malicious scripts.

-🎨 Material 3 — The Google Feel You Love

-ScriptBlox is designed with Material 3 (Material You) components, offering a modern interface that adapts to your device’s theme.

-Smooth animations

-Rounded cards and dynamic colors

-Easy navigation with a bottom bar

-Light and dark mode compatibility

-Everything feels native and familiar, just like official Google apps.

-⚙️ Built Using Sketchware Pro

-ScriptBlox was developed entirely with Sketchware Pro, a visual programming platform for Android.
-This makes the app not only a technical project but also a creative showcase of what’s possible when innovation meets simplicity.
-Despite being made on Sketchware, ScriptBlox integrates advanced features like API fetching, JSON parsing, RecyclerView optimization, and shimmer loading effects — all fine-tuned for performance and smooth UX.

-🧠 Smart Experience

-Auto-refresh and caching for faster loading

-Real-time updates to keep scripts up-to-date

-Error handling and offline support

-Lightweight size and low battery usage

-🛠️ Developer Vision

-ScriptBlox was created for the community — by someone who understands how frustrating and unsafe script searching on random websites can be.
-The goal is to make script discovery simple, beautiful, and secure.

-💬 Conclusion

-ScriptBlox isn’t just another script database — it’s a revolution in how we access, explore, and manage scripts.
-With speed, safety, and a beautiful Material 3 design, ScriptBlox brings the best of modern Android design and user trust into one smart package — made possible through Sketchware Pro innovation.
+# 📱 ScriptBlox

+> ⚡ A fast, safe, and modern Android app to find Roblox game scripts — built with Sketchware Pro and Google’s Material 3 design system.

+---

+## 🌟 Overview
+**ScriptBlox** is an Android application designed to make script searching faster, safer, and more enjoyable.
+Instead of visiting multiple websites or unsafe sources, users can instantly find scripts within the app — neatly organized and easy to access.

+With a clean **Material 3** (Material You) UI inspired by Google’s design system, ScriptBlox delivers both a smooth user experience and strong performance — all built completely in **Sketchware Pro**.

+---

+## 🚀 Features

+### 🔍 Fast Script Search
+- Search for scripts instantly without loading heavy web pages.
+- Organized layout for readability and quick access.
+- One-tap copy or open links directly.

+### 🔐 Safe & Secure
+- No harmful links or trackers.
+- Scripts fetched only from trusted APIs.
+- Focus on privacy and data protection.

+### 🎨 Material 3 (Material You)
+- Modern Google-style design.
+- Dynamic colors that adapt to system theme.
+- Smooth animations and rounded corners.
+- Supports both light and dark mode.

+### ⚙️ Built with Sketchware Pro
+ScriptBlox is proudly developed using **Sketchware Pro**, proving that even with visual programming tools, you can create **professional, secure, and performant apps**.
+Under the hood, the app uses:
+- JSON parsing with Gson
+- RecyclerView with shimmer effects
+- Error handling & optimization
+- API data caching for better performance

+---

+## 🧠 Highlights
+- Lightweight & battery friendly
+- Real-time updates for new scripts
+- Auto-refresh & offline-ready
+- Community-driven design

+---

+## 🛠️ Tech Stack
+- **Language:** Java
+- **Framework:** Sketchware Pro
+- **UI:** Material 3 / Material You
+- **Libraries:** Gson, RecyclerView, Shimmer

+---

+## 💬 Developer Vision
+> ScriptBlox was created to simplify script discovery.
+> No more shady websites or endless searches — just a clean, fast, and secure experience.
+> Made by a developer who loves both creativity and safety ❤️

+---

+## 📸 Screenshots
+*(Add your screenshots here once available)*